ethersphere/bee/CONTRIBUTING.md

 - Get review comments.
 - Resolve all the comments and make sure CI is green.

+Congratulations :tada::tada: The Bee team thanks you :sparkles:.

 ## Code of conduct

 - Please be kind and courteous in code-review comments.
 There’s no need to be mean or rude.